International Order of Twelve Knights and Daughters of Tabor

 The relationship between the Taborians and another group, the Princes and Princesses of the Royal House of Media, who met in Palatiums for social and literary purposes is unclear.

 In 1915, the Order was involved in a widely publicized lawsuit in Texas.
 A man named Smith Johnson tripped and fell during his initiation, causing a sword to enter his body.
-The Order claimed that the ritual did not specify the use of a sword on the part of an officiating officer, and that the individual should be held accountable for the accident.
-The case went up to the Texas Supreme Court, which found in favor of the plaintiff and ordered the Order to pay him the $12,000 awarded by a lower court.
+The Order claimed that the ritual did not specify the use of a sword by the participating officer and that the individual should be held accountable for the accident.
+The case went up to the Texas Supreme Court, which favored the plaintiff and ordered the Order to pay him the $12,000 awarded by a lower court.

+As of 2017, the coed fraternity operates as a 501(c)3 non-profit organization that works on revitalization and renovation projects in Mound Bayou, Mississippi.